 Lavender is in high demand.
 So is peppermint, lemon, rose, orange, jasmine, tea tree, pepperwood.
 Name just about any plant, and it has a corresponding oil.
 And that oil can be made into a candle.
 You can bet cannabis is included in that list.

 Cannabis essential oil, while still verging on taboo and less likely to pop up on that multilevel marketing biz's website, is a useful and widely beneficial resource.
-It's known to promote a balance between the mind and the body, by releasing stress; the spirit is lifted while the body is relaxed.
+It's known to promote a balance between the mind and the body; the spirit is lifted while the body is relaxed.
 Because of this, cannabis essential oil makes a fine candle.
 These marijuana-infused candles transform any space into a vibrant environment, while simultaneously stimulating the senses.

 Some of the major terpenes found in cannabis essential oil are myrcene, limonene, and linalool.
 Different strains will have dominant terpenes with contingent effects.
-For example, strains high in limonene will smell citrusy (like a lemon, as you might've guessed), and will likely dissolve any bad mood and will decrease anxiety.
-Strains with high linalool content will produce an oil that is sweet and sugary, which has a mild sedative effect.
-And myrcene, as previously mentioned, is pretty musky and earthy, and can have a full-force sedative effect for a natural sleep.
+For example, strains high in limonene will smell citrusy (like a lemon, as you might've guessed),.
+Strains with high linalool content will produce an oil that is sweet and sugary.
+And myrcene, as previously mentioned, is pretty musky and earthy.

 Where Can You Find Marijuana Candles?